insidewhy/lambics/README.markdown

   - 9/10 most peachy peach beer but tastes like real peaches not fake peaches peach peach peach.
 * Echt Kriekenbier 25cl - €1.99
   - 9/10 Kriek version of Vichtenaar so of course it's gonna be damn good.
 FRUIT FLEMISH RED.
+* Boon Framboise 25cl - €2.69
+  - 6/10 Better than your average raspberry beer but not enough lambic taste.

 ## Flemish Red